Sources of Excellence: G6-Hexads

 THEE details

-Given that what is being attempted is impossible, the requirement for is particularly appropriate.
+Given that what is being attempted is virtually impossible, is required to have any chance at all.

 The labeling of the hexads is as follows:

-The function of the hexads is proposed as: to ensure that personal efforts meet the highest expectations.
+The function of invoking ideals is proposed as: to ensure that personal efforts meet the highest expectations.

-Requirements: Excellence is founded on aspiration, and generated by discipline in following guidance, and self-discipline in regard to concentration and dedication.
+Requirements: Excellence is founded on aspiration, and is generated by informed guidance and self-discipline in concentration and dedication.
 An attitude of receptivity to feedback, to teachers, to new perspectives, to one's own imagination is needed for benefits to get internalized.

 The hexads reveal a move from a practical tangible skill up to an intangible psychosocial outlook.